LakasNetwork/coachrye/_posts/2025-03-22-manila-to-moncton.md

 toc: true
 ---

-# From Manila to Moncton: My Canadian Journey
+# From Manila to Moncton: Our Canadian Journey

-When people ask me about my path to [Moncton](https://www.moncton.ca/), I often joke that we've done a cross-country tour of Canada before finding our way to New Brunswick. 😂 The truth is, like many immigration stories, ours hasn't been a straight line – it's been a winding road filled with tough decisions, unexpected turns, and ultimately, finding a place that feels right.
+When people ask me about our path to [Moncton](https://www.moncton.ca/), I often joke that we've done a cross-country tour of Canada before finding our way to New Brunswick. 😂 The truth is, like many immigration stories, ours hasn't been a straight line – it's been a winding road filled with tough decisions, unexpected turns, and ultimately, finding a place that feels right.

 ## The Toronto Chapter 🏙️